ben-2357/Clock-python3/README.md

-# Cross platform clock made in python.
+# Cross platform clock made in python3.
 ### Works in Windows cmd, bash and zsh.